Battle of Aleppo (2012–2016): Media coverage

 The coverage of the siege of Aleppo in the Western media emphasised the suffering of civilians and often contained graphic pictures of injured and dying children.
-As there were almost no international journalists there, the reporting was outsourced to local activists linked to the rebels who held the city.
-This was significantly different from the news coverage of the sieges of Raqqa and Mosul carried out by the Coalition forces, where the civilian losses were downplayed.
+As there were almost no international journalists in rebel-held Eastern Aleppo, reporting was outsourced to local activists often linked to rebels who held the city.
+This was a stark contrast to news coverage of the sieges of Raqqa and Mosul carried out by Coalition forces, where the civilian losses were frequently downplayed.

 Domestic reaction

 The Syrian President, Bashar al-Assad, said on the occasion of the 67th Anniversary of the Syrian Arab Army in August 2012, "the army is engaged in a crucial and heroic battle ... on which the destiny of the nation and its people rests ..."
 After gaining nearly complete control of eastern Aleppo, Assad referred to this success as an "important point in history of Syria".
 He also called upon remaining rebel factions to surrender in exchange for amnesty.